TomasHubelbauer/yarn-lock-json/doc/tasks.md

 ## Consider providing a `justify` command for Yarn

-Do this once mutating the justification MarkDown table is implemented.

 `yarn run justify react "UI framework"` would add justification to the table, check the checkbox, add Git name as approver and run the justification tool again to ensure constraints are met (justification isn't empty is the only constraint as this time).